roblouie/structjs/readme.md

 Struct makes it easy to both read and modify ANY file of ANY type, provided you know how that file is **struct**ured.

-StructJS provides a C style struct type to make reading and editing binary files easier.
+StructJS provides a C style struct type making reading and editing binary files easier.
 It's also small (6kb minified) and has no external dependencies.

 ## Installation